 - Post Good Images.

 As I’ve already stated: men are simple creatures.
 Their number one consideration is physical attractiveness.
 Surprised?
 You shouldn’t be.
 Many scientific studies over the years back this statement.
 It’s not the only thing they’re interested in, but it’s number one.
-Men are first and foremost looking for a lover and good looks make for an exciting lover.
-Yes, companionship is important, but it’s not paramont.
+Men are first and foremost looking for a lover, and good looks make for an exciting lover.
+Yes, companionship is important, but it’s not paramount.
 What they really need, what they are willing to pay dating sites to provide, and what they are willing to spend copious amounts of date money on, is a chance to acquire a steady sex partner that won’t drive them crazy.
 That said, it is also true that beauty is in the eye of the beholder.
 There is someone out there for you no matter what you look like – seriously.
 The key is honesty and packaging, both with yourself and with a potential mate.
 Don’t misrepresent yourself.
 Someone will like you just like you are.
 Also, packaging matters.
-So get your hair done, do your nails, put on a great looking dress, and have someone who knows how to use a camera take your picture.
+So get your hair done, do your nails, put on a great-looking dress, and have someone who knows how to use a camera take your picture.
 The more pictures you post the better, but make sure you have at least one good headshot and one full body shot.
 Your body is important.
 No matter what you think you look like, don’t be shy.
 Post at least one image of you in a swimsuit, or some other outfit that shows as much skin as you feel comfortable showing.
 Don’t worry if your body is not perfect.
 The guy looking isn’t perfect either.

 - Post Current Photos.